WallarooLabs/wally/book/go/api/api.md

 The `FramedDecoder` is responsible for two tasks:
 1. Telling Wallaroo _how many bytes to read_ from its input connection.
-2. Converting those bytes into an object that the rest of the application can process.
+2. Converting those bytes into an object that the rest of the application can process. `nil` can be returned to completely discard a message.

 #### `wallarooapi.FramedDecoder` Methods: